gabrielecirulli/2048/README.md

   <img src="http://pictures.gabrielecirulli.com/2048-20140309-234100.png" alt="Screenshot"/>
 </p>

 That screenshot is fake, by the way.
-I never reached 2048 :smile:
+I've never reached 2048! :smile:

 ## Contributing
 Changes and improvements are more than welcome!
 Feel free to fork and open a pull request.
 Please make your changes in a specific branch and request to pull into `master`!
 If you can, please make sure the game fully works before sending the PR, as that will help speed up the process.